 - The Middle East – Wednesdays are hands-down the best day to send emails to customers in the Middle East.
 7 am – 8.30 should be an ideal time to send them out.

-Similarly, you can create a list based on the industries or any other factor you think that can help drive sales!
+Similarly, you can create a list based on the industries or any other factor you think can help drive sales!

 Doing it this way can make your email more visible to your customers!